jacnik/web_hooks/README.md

 - WebhookSender should be in a pool so work can be offloaded on different instances.
 - check for response status when sending webhook.
 Add async exponential backoff on failure.
 - save and expose info about webhooks send so far with process id so used can query for it.
+- Have a threshold for number of failed webhooks call after which it gets disabled.
+- This would be a nice example of event sourcing and cqrs, but not without a mq.

 # Notes
 - Since LiteDb doesn't support async opeations Tasks where used as a way to simulate it.
 - Urls from https://docs.webhook.site/ returned 404 so used [requestbin](https://requestbin.com/r/enpo0mqeo4e/29U14352yiYct4GUgv4roYRW1Pw) instead

 # Excercise